aashan10/picsum/README.md

 ## Picsum Downloader

+**Use Case**
+Basically every project where you might need some kind of placeholder images whether to upload while testing or for basically anything else.
+You need a bunch of images of different sizes, probably of different resolutions.
+Well, there is a very cool application called [https://picsum.photos](https://picsum.photos) which does exactly that.
+This tool just helps you download those images to your local computer and you can test stuff locally.

 ### Installation

 ~~Go to the release page and download the executable as per your operating system/cpu architecture.~~